Brazil eases rules on foreign investments on depositary receipts

-SAO PAULO (Reuters) - Brazil’s main economic policy body eased on Monday some rules governing foreign investment on local depositary receipts, in a move aimed at kick starting a largely dormant market.
+SAO PAULO, Sept 29 (Reuters) - Brazil’s main economic policy body eased on Monday some rules governing foreign investment on local depositary receipts, in a move aimed at kick starting a largely dormant market.

 The Monetary Policy Council decided that non-resident investors’ purchases of Brazilian depositary receipts, known as BDRs, could also be made from a local Brazilian account and not only from a foreign account.
 In a statement, the council, known as CMN, will allow BDRs to be linked to financial assets other than stocks exclusively.